Faculty-Student Interaction, Intellectual Engagement

 The small size, friendly environment, special activities, and extra programs of the MLCs help ease the transition to college and supports students to be successful in achieving their personal goals.

 Residential programs are located in a University Residence Hall and require you to live in the specific hall where the program is housed, so you may participate in just one residential program.
-Residentially-based MLCs all have in-house academic advisors, Community Learning Centers, a computing site, and a staff of live-in residential staff.
+Residentially-based MLCs all have in-house academic advisors, Community Learning Centers, a computing site, and live-in residential staff.

 Non-residential programs have no residential requirement and are located at different sites on campus.
 You may apply to participate in both a non-residential and residential program, although it is important to realistically assess the ability to manage participation in multiple programs along with course requirements.
 These programs offer a range of support services that vary from peer advisors to mentors to faculty instructors.